BlueBrain/hpc-coding-conventions/cpp/README.md

 git submodule update --init --recursive
 ```

+Note: if your project already has a `cmake` sub-directory, it is recommended to create the
+submodule in this directory instead of top-level.

 Then simply add the following line in the top `CMakeLists.txt`, after your project
 declaration:
 ```